otto-dae/BookRecommendationAlgorithm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Ana Escrigbe aqui como funciona nuestro codigo.
-Que no te de miedo, Hi
+When running the code you'll be prompted to choose how to filter/search a book, by title, by category, by category and sub-category.

+After choosing an option of category or sub-categoru when given the choice, the program will do a basic sum algorithm based on matches between your choices and the available books.

-_For more detail, please refer to the [Documentation](https://docs.google.com/document/d/1D7pt2AdXyCBtn2zCjjXFxsHSj3dS0GeMhSjjwgvE5-o/edit?usp=sharing)_
+_For more detail on how the program works, please refer to the [Documentation](https://docs.google.com/document/d/1D7pt2AdXyCBtn2zCjjXFxsHSj3dS0GeMhSjjwgvE5-o/edit?usp=sharing)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>